HND Illustration

 I've applied — what happens next?

-- An unconditional place - you have met all the entry requirements and your place is guaranteed.
+- Unconditional offer of a place – you have met all the entry requirements and your place is guaranteed.
+You'll be required to accept this offer to secure your place.